tiemma/grpc-crud/deps/README.md

 ```

+# Docker Version
+ - Todo section has been im

 ## TODO:
- - Create a docker image which would create the perfect environment
+&#x2611; - Create a docker image which would create the perfect environment

-    - It would install and run the pypiserver
+&#x2611; - It would install and run the pypiserver

 - It would add the .pypirc and mount it on the local system using a volume

 - It can build the dist and wheel and publish using a compose command